Stabledog/py-select-line/taskrc.md

-## select-line taskrc.md
+## py-select-line taskrc.md
-Python script as a curses-based smart replacement for `bash select` built-in.
+`select-line` is a Python script that serves as curses-based smart replacement for the crummy `bash select` built-in.

 ```bash
 #  Put your bash code in regions like this.